What's the best strategy to get your rental property listing in front of thousands of prospective tenants and find renters fast?

-Thanks to new digital technology filling your vacancies have never been easier.
-Advertising an apartment or house for rent on sites like Facebook, Craigslist, or Zillow allows you to get your listing in front of thousands of prospective tenants easily, affordably, and most importantly, quickly.
+Thanks to new digital technology it has never been easier to find renters.
+By using a combination of traditional rental property advertising and modern online marketing you can get your listing in front of thousands of prospective tenants easily, affordably, and most importantly, quickly.

 However, while it’s true that vacancies are costly, you can’t rush into a tenancy, You need to follow through with your thorough tenant screening process to find and select the best tenant for your property.

 In this article, we explore some of the best and fastest strategies that you can employ to fill your vacancies and reduce the associated costs.

 Once you’ve typed up your listing, spell-checked and proofread, and gotten ahold of some up-to-date and high-quality imagery you are ready to begin marketing your listing to find renters.

 It’s always a good idea to maximize your property listings exposure by using a variety of channels to market a listing.
 One place to start is by posting it on as many free sites as possible and then move onto paid platforms.
 You will need to set a strict budget to adhere to and remember to record the advertising expense as a deductible expense using Landlord Studio.
 Often you’ll find that the paid channels will return better quality leads, but the free ones may well supply an equal number.

 Your single goal when it comes to marketing your property is to make as many relevant and qualified applicants aware of the property listing as possible.